Ecom Manifesto

 Lighthouse audits are the new "it works on my machine."

-Server-side rendering (SSR) is great.
+Server-side rendering (SSR) whole pages can work.
 Caching the original output of your SSR near your users can give them a fast time to first byte (TTFB).

 As of Next.js 13, I'd recommend using React Server Components for rendering dynamic data.
 The new App Router makes this even easier.